SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/java-microservice.md

 ![Upload microservice](/images/microservices-sdk/ms-backend-version.png)

-Alternatively, you can use an API call to retrieve the backend version:
+Alternatively, you can retrieve the backend version with a GET request to <kbd><URL>/tenant/system/options/system/version</kbd>.

-`GET {{url}}/tenant/system/options/system/version`

 The response looks like this: